Want to know all the best things to do in Düsseldorf, where to stay or how to get around? Then this is the post for you!

 The question then is not if you should check out one of the many restaurants in this neighbourhood, but more so which one?
 Ask a local, and you'll inevitably be guided toward Na Ni Wa, a place so popular that even at 11.30 on Sunday morning there are queues to get in.
 If, like us, you choose to go on a Tuesday however, you'll have to pick another option - it seems that even they need a day off.

 Thankfully, there's another highly recommended restaurant just around the corner - Tamuki.
 And we can attest, that it was the finest bowl of veggie ramen that we've ever tasted.
 Whilst it's not terribly cheap (the veggies soup came in at around 13 Euro), you get free tea and the giant bowl will have you filled for hours!
+Check out more great places to eat in Düsseldorf in this great article.

 And the Japanese-themed extravaganza doesn't end at noodles!
 If your dream has always been to visit Japan during the cherry blossom season, Düsseldorf may well be able to satiate your wanderlust for a little while longer.